RQC-HU/dirac_caspt2/README.md

 noccu       : The number of occupied MO (ungerade)

 [optional parameters]
-nroot       : the number of roots (if you don't write, it will be 10, if the number of CASCI/RASCI determinants is less than 10, it will be replaced by the number of CASCI/RASCI determinants) selectroot  : which root do you want to calculate RASPT2/CASPT2 energy? (if you don't write, it will be 1, the lowest root) eshift      : for real shift (if you don't write, it will be 0) ras1        : RAS1 spinor list (row 1)and the maximum number of hole allowed in ras1(row 2) ras2        : RAS2 spinor list ras3        : RAS3 spinor list (row 1) and the maximum number of electrons in ras3(row2) minholeras1 : The minimum number of hole in ras1 (If you don't write, it will be 0) calctype    : The type of calculation. only CASCI or DMRG are currently supported. (if you don't write, it will be CASCI(default))
+nroot       : the number of roots (default: 10, if the number of CASCI/RASCI determinants is less than 10, it will be replaced by the number of CASCI/RASCI determinants) selectroot  : which root do you want to calculate RASPT2/CASPT2 energy? (default: 1, the lowest root) eshift      : for real shift (default: 0) ras1        : RAS1 spinor list (row 1)and the maximum number of hole allowed in ras1(row 2) ras2        : RAS2 spinor list ras3        : RAS3 spinor list (row 1) and the maximum number of electrons in ras3(row2) minholeras1 : The minimum number of hole in ras1 (default: 0) calctype    : The type of calculation. only CASCI or DMRG are currently supported. (if you don't write, it will be CASCI(default))

 [optional parameters (IVO)]
-nhomo       : The number of HOMO-like spinors nvcut       : The number of virtual cut MO (This option is for molecules without inversion center symmetry) nvcutg      : The number of virtual cut MO (gerade) nvcutu      : The number of virtual cut MO (ungerade)
+nhomo       : The number of HOMO-like spinors (default: 0) nvcut       : The number of virtual cut MO (default: 0, This option is for molecules without inversion center symmetry) nvcutg      : The number of virtual cut MO (default: 0, gerade) nvcutu      : The number of virtual cut MO (default: 0, ungerade)
 ```

 ### Input file specification